ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 > Return this task to GitHub

-Radamsa has great mutation capabilities, but it is not [coverage guided](https://www.fuzzingbook.org/html/Coverage.html) — which means that it is sometimes harder to automatically discover deeper paths in the software.
+Radamsa has great mutation capabilities, but it is not [coverage-guided](https://www.fuzzingbook.org/html/Coverage.html) — which means that it is sometimes harder to automatically discover deeper paths in the software.

-Software might use many protocols in many layers, and if you also want to test the most internal layers, your input data needs to be valid for the outer layers before it gets to inner layers.
+The software might use many protocols in many layers, and if you also want to test the most internal layers, your input data needs to be valid for the outer layers before it gets to the inner layers.

-Coverage guiding is achieved by instrumenting the compiled binary — during fuzzing the fuzzer detects these instruments and knows which paths of the program has been processed, and based on that, it can adapt the input generation to discover new code paths.
+Coverage guiding is achieved by instrumenting the compiled binary — during fuzzing the fuzzer detects these instruments and knows which paths of the program have been processed, and based on that, it can adapt the input generation to discover new code paths.
 This is also known as feedback-based or feedback-driven fuzzing.

-One well known fuzzer like this is [afl++](https://aflplus.plus/), based on the no-longer-maintained [afl](https://github.com/google/AFL).
+One well-known fuzzer like this is [afl++](https://aflplus.plus/), based on the no-longer-maintained [afl](https://github.com/google/AFL).
 Check the [docs](https://aflplus.plus/docs/) for more, especially part [fuzzing in depth](https://aflplus.plus/docs/fuzzing_in_depth/).

-To install `afl++` from community repository in Arch Linux, run:
+To install `afl++` from the community repository in Arch Linux, run:

 ```sh
 yay -Sy aflplusplus
 ```

-To detect problems, which might not typically lead to fatal crash of the program, we can use sanitizers, which can find memory corruption vulnerabilities like use-after-free, NULL pointer dereference and buffer overruns.
+To detect problems, that might not typically lead to fatal crashes of the program, we can use sanitizers, which can find memory corruption vulnerabilities like use-after-free, NULL pointer dereference and buffer overruns.
-For this task we will test [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).
+For this task, we will test [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).
 It also can tell what is the problem in the code.

 To enable Address Sanitizer with `afl++` instrumentation, compile the same `sample.c` binary as